cytoscape/cytoscape-manual/docs/Supported_Network_File_Formats.md

 </table>
 <br>

-The “nodes” aspect contains only the identifiers of the network's nodes, The "edges" aspect contains identifiers for each edge along with the identifiers of the nodes the edge connects.
-The "networkAttributes" aspect contains name-value pairs describing the network.
-The "nodeAttributes" and "edgeAttributes" aspects contain name-value pairs attached to specifically identified nodes and edges.
+The **nodes** aspect contains only the identifiers of the network's nodes, The **edges** aspect contains identifiers for each edge along with the identifiers of the nodes the edge connects.
+The **networkAttributes** aspect contains name-value pairs describing the network.
+The **nodeAttributes** and "edgeAttributes" aspects contain name-value pairs attached to specifically identified nodes and edges.

 Critically, applications are free to add and maintain their own aspects without coordinating or negotiating with disinterested applications.

-As an illustration using the picture below, a three node network can be described as a list of nodes ("nodes Aspect") and edges that link them ("edges Aspect").
-If the network has been laid out, a separate aspect ("cartesianLayout Aspect") can describe the position of each node.
-More concretely, a CX encoding would have three nodes in the "nodes Aspect", each with unique IDs.
-The "edges Aspect" references each node by ID, with each edge having its own ID.
-Finally, the "cartesianLayout Aspect" ties coordinates to nodes by ID.
+As an illustration using the picture below, a three node network can be described as a list of nodes (**nodes** aspect) and edges that link them (**edges** aspect).
+If the network has been laid out, a separate aspect (**cartesianLayout** aspect) can describe the position of each node.
+More concretely, a CX encoding would have three nodes in the **nodes** aspect, each with unique IDs.
+The **edges** aspect references each node by ID, with each edge having its own ID.
+Finally, the **cartesianLayout** aspect ties coordinates to nodes by ID.
 In fact, a network may have many aspects, describing node and edge attributes, subnetworks, visual properties, groups and so on.

 ![](_static/images/Network_Formats/cx_example.png)